 The course schedule with associated assignments will be located in the 'Schedule of Activities' in the course control panel in Blackboard.
 Please see the 'Schedule of Activities' for specific assignments and due dates.
-Below is a tentative outline of topics covered in the course.
-Dates may be changed with advanced notice via Blackboard announcements and Rivermail.
+Below is a tentative outline of activities.
+Assignments and due dates may be changed with advanced notice via Blackboard announcements and Rivermail.